SagarPanwala/ContentSheet/README.md

 # ContentSheet
-Use  Rg.Plugin.Popup with Xamarin Form to Create BottomSheet.
+Use  Rg.Plugin.Popup with Xamarin Form and MAUI to Create BottomSheet.